Fantastic Fiction: A Golden Age of Young Adult Science Fiction?

 In 2010 my book The Inter-Galactic Playground was nominated for a Hugo.
 It was already out of date.

 When I started that book, around 2005, there seemed to be very little around in the way of sf for teenagers.
 I’d been on several panels in which people had reeled off great YA fantasy, but struggled with sf titles beyond the magic duology of Heinlein and Norton (although many of the big names of the 1950s dabbled in teen fiction).
-Ann Halam [1], Monica Hughes, John Christopher, and William Sleator (among others), although big names among librarians didn’t seem to have penetrated the consciousness of the then adult readers and editors.
+Ann Halam [Note 1], Monica Hughes, John Christopher, and William Sleator (among others), although big names among librarians didn’t seem to have penetrated the consciousness of the then adult readers and editors.
 They existed as a separate thing, apart from the ‘mainstream’ of science fiction.

 A Black boy with braided hair sits on a log in a field on a sunny day reading a book.